 Rapid Response Grant Guidelines

-SJF’s Rapid Response Grants are designed to provide fast, small grants of up to $2,000 to help local communities respond and act quickly to the changing political climate with actions and/or strategies that could not be anticipated.
+The Rapid Response Grant will provide fast, small grants of $2,000 to help local communities respond and act quickly to the changing political climate, specifically urgent changes that could not have been anticipated.

 The Rapid Response fund will make grants to groups that:

 - Meet all of SJF’s basic eligibility requirements and community organizing criteria:

 - Be an organized group of people (we do not fund individuals).

 - This may include a non-profit organization with 501(c)3 or 501(c)4 status as determined by the IRS OR a federally recognized American Indian tribal government or agency OR an organization that is fiscally sponsored by a 501(c)3 or 501(c)4 organization or federally recognized tribal government.

 - Groups that are not 501(c)3 or c(4) organizations and are not fiscally sponsored can apply, but must speak with an SJF staff person first.